huanghao/coursera-downloader/README.md

 * It uses chromedriver and your user/pass to simulate signin process

 TODO:
-* Use phantomjs rather than chrome
+* use phantomjs rather than chrome
+* use pyquery rather than beautifulsoap